DoepDopiDope/WerewolvesCompany/README.md

 ### Minor possible updates

 - Add a way for players to save custom roles setups
-- Add a way for players to cahnge the role setup from LethalConfig
+- Add a way for players to change the role setup from LethalConfig
 - Icon for the roles to be displayed at the top of the screen
 - Randomize the roles list to avoid meta-game
 - End of game screen displaying which team won
-- Make custom death messages for the end game recap.
-I'll have to look into Coroner ?